DevOps-and-Cloud-based-Software/assignment-4/README.md

   * Write a short report (max 4 pages), which should include a GitHub link containing the created playbooks in YAML format

-  * Report the results of the following tasks, e.g., screenshots for each of the steps and/or performance measurement, etc.
+  * Report the results of the following tasks, e.g., for each of the steps and/or performance measurement, etc.
     + Install and configure a Docker swarm cluster;
-    + Stress test a simple Apache server with one and 4 instances and report the results;
+    + Stress test a simple Nginx server with 1,2,4 and 8 instances and report the results;

   * Answer all self-study questions